int128/kubelogin/docs/standalone-mode.md

 # Standalone mode

-You can run kubelogin as a standalone command.
-In this mode, you need to manually run the command before running kubectl.
+Kubelogin supports the standalone mode as well.
+It writes the token to the kubeconfig (typically `~/.kube/config`) after authentication.

+## Getting started

-Configure the kubeconfig like:
+Configure your kubeconfig like:

 ```yaml
 - name: keycloak